Online- Collaborative Problem Solving & Decision Making

-Leaders make a large number of decisions each day.
-As the speed of business accelerates, the pace of decision-making increasingly requires managers to make decisions in tighter time frames.
+As the speed of business accelerates, the pace of decision-making has also accelerated.
 How do managers ensure that more complex decisions are still properly informed with the necessary data and perspectives, so that decisions can be made with confidence in a faster-paced environment?
 This workshop will help you make better decisions quickly and on a consistent basis.
-Participants will learn strategies to avoid common mistakes when making decisions, how to lead a collaborative decision-making process, and leverage tools to identify root causes, and brainstorm potential solutions.
+Participants will learn strategies to avoid common mistakes when making decisions, how to lead a collaborative decision-making process, and leverage tools to identify root causes, and brainstorm

 In this highly interactive workshop, you will:

 • Examine the common traps that leaders fall into when making decisions

 • Discuss how to create an environment where people want to share their ideas